Ten years designing for experts in complex domains.

 CURRENTLY

-I'm looking for senior product design roles, preferably at small-to-midsize companies, where I can go deep on a domain.
-The companies I'm most excited about are ones working on infrastructure, climate, geospatial data, or healthcare — anywhere expert users need tools that respect their expertise, preferably for something aligned to SDGs.
+I'm looking for senior product design roles at small-to-mid technical companies where I can go deep on a domain.
+Based in Chicago, available immediately, open to remote, hybrid, or relocation.
+The companies I'm most excited about work on infrastructure, climate, geospatial data, scientific instruments, or healthcare, anywhere expert users need tools that respect their expertise.

 📍 Based in Chicago; open to remote or hybrid